eksperimental-forks/phoenix/guides/contexts.md

     product =
       id
       |> Catalog.get_product!()
-      |> Catalog.inc_page_views()
+      |> Catalog.increment_page_views()

     render(conn, "show.html", product: product)
   end
 ```

-We modified our `show` action to pipe our fetched page into `Catalog.inc_page_views/1`, which will return the updated product.
+We modified our `show` action to pipe our fetched page into `Catalog.increment_page_views/1`, which will return the updated product.
 Then we rendered our template just as before.
 Let's try it out.
 Refresh one of your product pages a few times and watch the view count increase.

-We can also see our atomic update in action in the ecto debug logs:
+We can also see our atomic update in action in the Ecto debug logs:

 ```
 [debug] QUERY OK source="products" db=0.5ms idle=834.5ms